 No one has been able to locate that profile, or find the mountain’s resemblance to a lion, ever since.

-Freetown Harbour turned out to be the biggest deepwater harbour in West Africa, and the Portuguese used it as a re-provisioning stop – and one of their many locations in which they conducted a little slave trading – throughout the next century.
+Freetown Harbour turned out to be the biggest deepwater harbour in West Africa, and the Portuguese used it as a re-provisioning stop – and one of their many locations in which they conducted slave trading – throughout the next century.

 By the 17th Century the Portuguese Empire had fallen into decline; they lost interest in Sierra Leone, and the British swooped in.